insight-creative/hillestadheating.com/content/heating/boilers.md

 * **Boiler Repair:** Fast, accurate diagnostics and repairs to restore consistent heat.

-*	**Boiler Maintenance:** Seasonal service to prevent leaks, corrosion, and inefficiency.
+*	**Boiler Maintenance:** Seasonal service to prevent leaks, corrosion and inefficiency.

 *	**Boiler Replacement and Installation:** Modern high-efficiency systems are installed with precision.

 *	**System Conversions:** Upgrading from steam or older systems?
 We’ll help you choose the right solution.

-Whether your system runs on natural gas, propane, or oil, we’ve got the tools and training to keep it performing at its best.
+Whether your system runs on natural gas, propane or oil, we’ve got the tools and training to keep it performing at its best.

 ## Signs Your Boiler Needs Service